Tracking your inventory is the first step to understanding your business trends.

 Turnover is the rate at which you need to replace your inventory.
-Return on assets is the money you receive in exchange for the items you sell.
-Your inventory ratio can help you figure out your return on assets and give you an idea of profitability.
+Return on assets (ROA) is the money you receive in exchange for the items you sell.
+Your inventory ratio can help you figure out your ROA and give you an idea of the profitability.

-Simply: Sell your inventory at a good rate, make a profit, see a good return.
+Simply sell your inventory at a good rate, make a profit and then see a good return.

-When you have items on hand for a fewer number of days, it’s usually an indication that you have strong sales, or that you’ve priced items with a steep discount to sell quickly.
+When you have items on hand for a lower number of days, it’s usually an indication that you have strong sales, or that you’ve priced items with a huge discount to sell them quickly.

 When your inventory turnover is low, it usually means weak sales.
 If you can pinpoint the reason your sales are weak and your turnover is low, it can help you make adjustments.
-Maybe a product is obsolete, flawed or not on trend.
+Maybe a product is out-of-date, flawed or not in trend.
 Take steps to liquidate the asset so you can replace it with something else.

 There are two main methods used to figure out the inventory turnover ratio.
 Both approaches can provide you with insight, though they have different purposes.

 Sales ➗ your average inventory.

 Cost of goods sold ➗ your average inventory.

 To calculate the average inventory, combine your beginning and ending inventory amounts for a given time period.
 Then divide that figure by two.